A Particle Method for Solving Fredholm Equations of the First Kind: Examples

 Table~\ref{tab:gaussian_mixture} shows the 95th percentile w.r.t. the 100 bin centers $x_c$.

-The discretized EM~\eqref{eq:em_discrete} gives the best results in terms of Kullback-Leibler divergence (restricting to the $[0,1]$ interval and computing by numerical integration).
+The discretized EM~\eqref{eq:em_discrete} gives the best results in terms of Kullback--Leibler divergence (restricting to the $[0,1]$ interval and computing by numerical integration).
 This is not surprising, as IB is an approximation of EM when the analytic form of $h$ is not known, and the EMS algorithms (both those with the deterministic discretization~\eqref{eq:ems_discrete} and those with the stochastic one given by the SMC scheme) do not seek to minimize the $\KL$ divergence, but to provide a more regular solution.
-However, the solutions recovered by EM have considerably higher $\ise$ than that given by the other algorithms and are considerably worse than the other algorithms at recovering the smoothness of the solution.
-The reconstructions given by IB are also not smooth, this is not surprising as no smoothing step is present in the IB algorithm.
+The solutions recovered by EM and IB have considerably higher $\ise$ than that given by the other algorithms and are considerably worse than the other algorithms at recovering the smoothness of the solution.

-SMC is generally better at recovering the mean of the solution $\mu = 0.43333$, the global shape of the solution ($\ise$ is at least two times smaller than EM and EMS ($\Kop$) and about half than EMS (3-point) and IB) and the smoothness of the solution (the 95th-percentile for $\mse(x_c)$ is at least two times smaller).
-For the discretized EMS~\eqref{eq:ems_discrete} and the SMC implementation the estimates of the variance are higher, this is a consequence of the addition of the smoothing step and can be controlled by selecting smaller values of $\varepsilon$.

-IB and SMC give similar values for the $\KL$ divergence.
-The slight increase observed for the SMC scheme with $N=5,000$ is most likely due to the high sensitivity of this divergence to tail behaviors.
-Indeed we observed that when taking a bandwidth which does not depend on $N$ at the last time step the value of the KL divergence is the same for all SMC schemes.
+SMC is generally better at recovering the global shape of the solution ($\ise$ is at least two times smaller than EM and EMS ($\Kop$) and about half than EMS (3-point) and IB) and the smoothness of the solution (the 95th-percentile for $\mse(x_c)$ is at least two times smaller).
+For the discretized EMS~\eqref{eq:ems_discrete} and the SMC implementation the estimates of the variance are higher than those of EM, this is a consequence of the addition of the smoothing step and can be controlled by selecting smaller values of $\varepsilon$.
+DKDEs behave similarly to SMC, however their reconstruction accuracy and smoothness are slightly worse than those of SMC (even when both algorithms use the same sample size $N=1,000$).
+In particular, DKDE-cv has runtime of the same order of that of SMC but achieves considerably worse results.
+IB, SMC and DKDE give similar values for the $\KL$ divergence.
+The slight increase observed for the SMC scheme with $N=5,000$ is apparently due to the sensitivity of this divergence to tail behaviors; taking a bandwidth independent of $N$ eliminated this effect (results not shown).